 Photo Credits: Mariam Hamdy

-Though this Greek pasta salad recipe comes together in less than 20 minutes, it’s best when the pasta is given some time to relax and soak it all in.
+It’s essentially Greek salad with pasta added, does it get any better?
+And, just like my shrimp or Italian pasta salad, this beauty is a fuss-free delight: the pasta soaks up the flavor as it chills, getting even tastier with age.
 Give it at least 30 minutes to chill in your fridge.
 Then, wrap it up for your next picnic, or serve alongside simple grilled chicken, pork or lamb for a classic summer treat.

 Table of Contents

-1. Greek Pasta Salad Ingredients
+1. What is in Greek Pasta Salad?
+Ingredients and Substitutions

 2. How to Make Greek Pasta Salad